Note: This post is very U.S. centric in nature.

 How could a game be about these themes intentionally?
 Not about exploring new people or places or conquering (which centers the game on the Other), but about these things in their own right?

-Because here’s another thing about decolonizing: there is no neutral perspective.
+Because here’s another thing about interrogating culture and oppression: there is no neutral perspective.
 There is no making a game without centering it on a specific culture, viewpoint, values.
 Because there is no Norm.
 There is only us—a huge range of cultures with overlapping and different values, histories, and viewpoints—and I am interested in seeing yours.
 Whatever your culture.

 I am not interested in another theme park adventure in the Mythical Norm land.
 That fantasy is played out.